wthrowe/spectre/docs/DevGuide/Brigand.md

 \par
-Most of the standard Brigand functions are eager, but many have lazy versions in the nested `lazy` namespace.
-Thesw are indicated by calls to the `HAS_LAZY_VERSION` macro in the examples below.
+Most of the standard Brigand functions are eager, but many have lazy versions in the nested `tmpl::lazy` namespace.
+These are indicated by calls to the `HAS_LAZY_VERSION` macro in the examples below.